delbetu/prawn_box/README.md

 # Prawnbox

-Fast preview your prawn code.
+✨ **Fast preview your Prawn code!** ✨
+📄 Type the Ruby code on the **left side**
+➡️ click **Preview**
-Type the ruby code in the left side, click preview check the output pdf on the right side.
+👀 check the output PDF on the **right side**.

-If you're a ruby developer you probably had to write code that produces a pdf using prawn.
+If you're a Ruby developer, you’ve probably had to write code that generates PDFs using [Prawn](https://github.com/prawnpdf/prawn).
-The process for writing previewing usually involve several steps such us save the file, go to browser generate the pdf, find what is wrong, fix and repeat.
+The usual process for previewing involves several tedious steps:
+1 Save the file.
+2 Open your browser.
+3 Generate the PDF.
+4 Find what’s wrong.
+5 Fix and repeat. 🔄

-This tool aims to streamline that process by providing a split view code | pdf-preview.
+⚡ **This tool makes your life easier** by offering a split view: **Code | PDF Preview**.

-It uses WebAssembly under the hood so it can interpret your ruby code.
+It leverages the power of **WebAssembly** under the hood, so it can directly interpret your Ruby code in the browser! 🚀

 # Website